 Douglas A. Feldman LGBTQ Paper Award

 This fund was established by Dr. Douglas A. Feldman to support the Diversity mission at SUNY Brockport.
 The award is given for the best academic research paper on a topic related to the cultural aspects of lesbian, gay, bisexual, and/or transgender experiences.
 The paper will be selected based on relevance, importance of the topic, excellence in research methods and/or theory, and original writing.
-The name of the student will be announced at the Diversity Conference at The College at Brockport.
-Students who have written an eligible paper should email it to Dr. Feldman at email@example.com
+The award winner and the runner-up are usually announced at the annual Diversity Conference where they are presented with their $1,000 and $100 awards, respectively.

 Douglas A. Feldman is Professor Emeritus at the Department of Anthropology at The College at Brockport, SUNY.
 He received his PhD in Anthropology from the State University of New York at Stony Brook.
 His research on AIDS, global policy issues, health policy analysis, medical anthropology, applied anthropology, human sexuality, social epidemiology, health demography, health education, qualitative research methods, HIV prevention and interventions, and evaluation of health services was conducted in the United States, sub-Saharan Africa, Zambia and Hungary.
 He is the author and/or editor of many publications, including Ethnicity and Health Care Delivery: Sexually Transmitted Diseases (2009), AIDS, Culture, and Gay Men (2010), AIDS, Culture, and Africa (2008), Global AIDS Policy (1994), and Culture and AIDS (1990).
 At Brockport he taught courses on the Anthropology of Sex, Culture and AIDS, Anthropological Perspectives on Global Issues, Applied Anthropology, and Medical Anthropology.
 Dr. Feldman is currently working as a consulting medical anthropologist

 The Edwin S. Hall Jr. Scholarship